-- 100 percent organic: these products must use organically-produced ingredients (not counting water and salt). - Organic: products marked "organic" contain at least 95 percent organic ingredients (not counting water and salt); as for the rest of the ingredients, they must be from approved, non-agricultural substances, or from non-organically produced agricultural products. - Made with organic ingredients: contains at least 70 percent organic ingredients; these cosmetics are allowed to list "up to three of the organic ingredients or 'food' groups on the principal display panel." - Less than 70 percent organic ingredients: these cosmetics cannot use the word "organic" anywhere on the main product package (organically produced ingredients can be listed).
+- 100 percent organic: it's optional, but these products (face cream, body and face creams) are qualified to use the USDA Organic Seal; products bearing this seal must use organically-produced ingredients (not counting water and salt). - Organic: products (face cream, body and face creams) marked "organic" contain at least 95 percent organic ingredients (not counting water and salt) and can display the Organic Seal; as for the rest of the ingredients, they must be from approved, non-agricultural substances, or from non-organically produced agricultural products.

-Broad-Spectrum products and cosmetics

-This means that the product blocks both UVB and UVA rays from the sun.
-While not all moisturizers contain sunscreen, many products now offer this two-in-one blend - a face cream with SPF.
+- Made with organic ingredients: contains at least 70 percent organic ingredients but products (face cream, body and face creams)cannot use the USDA Organic Seal; these products are allowed to list "up to three of the organic ingredients or 'food' groups on the principal display panel."
+Less than 70 percent organic ingredients: products cannot use the organic seal or use the word "organic" anywhere on the main product package (organically produced ingredients can be listed). - Broad-Spectrum.
+This means that the product (face cream, body and face creams) blocks both UVB and UVA rays from the sun.
+While not all moisturizers contain sunscreen, many products now offer this twoin-one blend.
 If you don't use a moisturizer that fights the sun's rays, apply your moisturizer first then follow up with sunscreen.